 Producers can use data provided by MMPP for benchmarking, market assessments and improved farm management decision making.

 In support of Manitoba's agricultural sector, the Manitoba Agricultural Services Corporation provides inspection services at a reasonable cost.
-MASC provides crop adjusting services to assess third-party crop loss appraisals such as chemical spray drift, inspection services for pedigreed seed eligibility, livestock inspections for the Manitoba Livestock Cash Advance Program, and more.
+MASC provides crop adjusting services to assess third-party crop loss appraisals such as chemical spray drift, and livestock inspections.